 All the hard work is not without a reward.
 The reality is that a lawyer ends up with a knowledge of the law and the legal system that most people do not even remotely understand.
 In a lot of ways, it’s like understanding a foreign language that many others do not speak or understand.

 Nonetheless, one of the first steps of any successful lawyer is understanding that their time is valuable.
-Certainly lawyers have a duty to provide the best possible representation.
-Lawyers also have a duty to be communicative, diligent and competent.
-At the same time, until a lawyer comes to terms with the fact that there time is valuable, many lawyers and law firms end up struggling.
+Certainly, lawyers have a duty to provide the best possible representation.
+Lawyers also have a duty to be communicative, diligent, and competent.
+At the same time, until a lawyer comes to terms with the fact that their time is valuable, many lawyers and law firms end up struggling.